 4.11 Smart Contract template generator

-Passports allow users to create purpose-built pseudonymous identification with various degrees of (verified) personal information about them.
+Profiles allow users to create purpose-built pseudonymous identification with various degrees of (verified) personal information about them.
 On the other side of the equation are organizations and companies that wish to conduct business in an authentic way online.
 Based on the company and the particular case, certain information may be legally required or demanded by the company in order to provide certain offers.
-These requirements are the negative image of the information in the passport—e.g., for this offer, a user must provide their verified real name and telephone number, and prove they live in Switzerland.
+These requirements are the negative image of the information in the profile—e.g., for this offer, a user must provide their verified real name and telephone number, and prove they live in Switzerland.

-Those negatives form part of a smart contract that may be offered to all users, and can be specified in a way similar to how passports are being administrated.
+Those negatives form part of a smart contract that may be offered to all users, and can be specified in a way similar to how profiles are being administrated.
 Our team calls this the “smart contract template generator.”
-We will wait for real-life user experience with passport administration before enabling this component, but we would be very interested in collaborating with third parties who wish to work on this with us.
+We will wait for real-life user experience with profile administration before enabling this component, but we would be very interested in collaborating with third parties who wish to work on this with us.

 Particularly in combination with document publication, above, we believe this could provide a very useful solution for future token generation events (TGE) where requirements can be defined and automatically enforced by smart contracts for participating investors.